YZY-Jaeger/docana-project-report-zeyuan_buket_anna/README.md

 Furthermore, the Reddit gaming community represents a selective and emotionally expressive population, limiting the generalizability of findings.
 The comment-level approach, without user or game-level aggregation, may inflate significance due to non-independence of observations.
 Crucially, the lack of data distinguishing online versus offline cooperative play restricts interpretation of the cooperation effect, as these contexts likely differ substantially in social dynamics.

-**In conclusion**, our findings offer preliminary support the GLM’s framework: cooperative gameplay can attenuate anger expression in online gaming discourse, especially in less complex multiplayer contexts.
+In conclusion, our findings offer preliminary support the GLM’s framework: cooperative gameplay can attenuate anger expression in online gaming discourse, especially in less complex multiplayer contexts.
 The data also suggests that increased multiplayer involvement tends to raise anger expression, aligning with expectations about team-based frustrations, though our findings here were not significant.
 Future research should refine metadata quality, incorporate richer contextual variables, and examine these dynamics across more representative gaming populations and interaction types.
 Despite limitations, this study demonstrates the value of integrating emotion classification with detailed game metadata to illuminate the social-emotional effects of video game play in real-world online communities.

 ## Contributions